irungundigirigi/simple_shell/README.md

 $
 ```

-Alternatively, if command line arguments are supplied upon invocation, **hsh** treats the first argument as a file from which to read commands.
-The supplied file should contain one command per line. **hsh** runs each of the commands contained in the file in order before exiting.
+If command line arguments are provided during the invocation of **hsh**, the first argument is treated as a file from which the interpreter reads commands.
+Each line in the supplied file represents a single command. **hsh** executes these commands in the order they appear in the file before exiting

 Example:
 ```